SUI-Components/sui/packages/sui-mono/README.md

-# Commmit Release Manager
+# sui-mono

-Commit Release manager is our tool in charge of... releases and.. commits...
+A tool in charge of... releases and.. commits...

 It will help you release a mono-repo multi-package project.
 We use ComVer as our versioning system